 We share and get deeper into the understanding how a story can touch someone and even has a healing power.
 We get to know the technique of improvising stories and share them with or without words, in a solo and a collective creation.
 We free ourselfs from our fears of not being “good enough” and explore the freedom when we do not have to take our emotions too serious, but can let them flow through expression.

-Tecniques: bodylanguage, work with our emotions, self expression, dramatury of my own story
+Tecniques: bodylanguage, work with our emotions, self expression, dramaturgy of my own story, perspective of one story

 Voice is one of the most imprtant aspect when you decide to share Tantra Yoga.

 Thanks to voice you create vibrations to heal yourself.

 Bringing out the own voice without judgement but playfulness is the aim of this class.
 In sound circles we explore the variation and depth of the own voice, we share simple singing structures in the chorus without notes, just by listening, intuition and repetition and create atmospheres of sound that evoke emotions, images and stories.

 Tecniques: Liberation, Exploration and Sharing of the Voice, Voice- and Chakrawork.

 Arts program for the course starting in June – construction and game of masks through the animals and theatre tools

 We will build a plaster mold of our own face and from clay and mud we will explore the construction of a theatrical mask.
 In conjunction with movement and shamanism classes the mask will come to life bringing up a higher spirit.
 This implies a deep process of manual and meditative work.